-Table 7: Species list and captures recorded in 2019 survey at Alders Spinney survey site.
+Table 7.
+Species list and captures recorded in 2019 survey at Alders Spinney survey site.
 Total number and number of fish over 99 mm FL shown.
-Survey area 170 m x 9 m = 1530 m2 very scarce at this site, despite frequent observation of them on the upstream and downstream riffle features.
+Survey area 170 m x 9 m = 1530 m very scarce at this site, despite frequent observation of them on the upstream and downstream riffle features.

 Surveyed area at this site is the second smallest of all 6 sites Capture records show 13 species of fish caught in the 2019 survey; 456 fish in total (table 7).
-Historically barbel, trout and tench featured in the catch results at this site.
+Historically barbel, trout and tench also featured in the catch results at this site.
 Five indicator species are present (bullhead, eel, lamprey, stickleback and stone loach).
 Trout are missing from the 2019 captures.
-Trout are
+Trout are underestimate.

-Minnow are abundant at this site, their numbers along with other fish below 99 mm FL will be an underestimate.
 Seventy-nine dace recorded in 2019 represent a healthy stock at this site; 49 of the dace caught are over 99 mm FL.
+The percentage of fish over 99 mm FL does not fall below 49% for any of the 5 key species present.
+All the perch and pike recorded are above 99 mm FL along with 97% of the roach.

+Minnow are abundant at this site, their numbers along with other fish below 99 mm FL will be an